Vince Young

-Vincent Paul Young Jr. (born May 18, 1983) is an American former football quarterback who played in the National Football League (NFL) for six seasons.
-Young was drafted by the Tennessee Titans as the third overall pick in the 2006 NFL Draft, and he was also selected to be the Madden NFL 08 cover athlete.
+Vincent Paul Young Jr. (born May 18, 1983) is an American former professional football quarterback who played in the National Football League (NFL) for six seasons, primarily with the Tennessee Titans.
+He played college football for the Texas Longhorns, winning the Maxwell, Davey O'Brien, and Manning awards in 2005 en route to a victory in the 2006 Rose Bowl.
+Young was selected by the Titans third overall in the 2006 NFL draft.

-Young played college football at the University of Texas, where he is often mentioned among the greatest quarterbacks in NCAA history.
-As a junior, he won the Davey O'Brien Award, awarded annually to the best college quarterback in the nation.
-He finished second behind Reggie Bush in Heisman Trophy voting.
-After the Heisman voting, Young led his team to a BCS National Championship against Bush's defending BCS national champion USC Trojans in the 2006 Rose Bowl, a game lauded as one of the most-anticipated and greatest in the history of college football.
-Texas retired Young's jersey on August 30, 2008.

-He spent the first five seasons of his career with the Titans where he compiled a 30–17 starting record.
-In his rookie season, Young was named the NFL Offensive Rookie of the Year and was named to the AFC Pro Bowl team as a reserve.
-In 2009, Young earned his second Pro Bowl selection and was named Sporting News NFL Comeback Player of the Year.
-He later played one year as a backup with the Philadelphia Eagles in 2011 and had offseason stints with the Buffalo Bills, the Green Bay Packers, and Cleveland Browns from 2012 to 2014.
-In 2017, he attempted a comeback in the Canadian Football League with the Saskatchewan Roughriders, but was released before the season began.
+With the Titans, Young helped the team reach the playoffs in 2007 and made two Pro Bowl selections.
+Due to conflict with Titans management, he was released in 2010.
+Young spent his last season as a backup for the Philadelphia Eagles.
+He was inducted to the College Football Hall of Fame in 2019.

 Early life

-Young grew up in the Hiram Clarke neighborhood of Houston, Texas, where he was primarily raised by his mother and his grandmother.
+Young grew up in the 4th Ward and Hiram Clarke neighborhoods of Houston, Texas, where he was primarily raised by his mother and his grandmother.
 His father, Vincent Young Sr., missed much of Vince's college career due to a 2003 burglary conviction and prison sentence.
 Young credits his mother and grandmother for keeping him away from the street gangs.
 At the age of seven, Young was struck by a vehicle while riding his bicycle at the corner of Tidewater and Buxley, streets in his Houston neighborhood.
 The accident nearly killed him, leaving him hospitalized for months after the bicycle's handle bar went into his stomach.
 Today, he credits this event for making him into a "tougher" individual.
 Young wore the #10 to show love and respect for his mother, Felicia Young, whose birthday is June 10.
 Young attended Dick Dowling Middle School in Hiram Clarke.
 Some of Young's friends were a part of the "Hiram Clarke Boys", a local street gang; many of those friends died as a result of their activities.
 Young's mother confronted him after he had been involved in a fight between gangs, and told him that he needed to change his behavior.